NixOS/rfcs/rfcs/0127-issues-warnings.md

 ]
 ```

-To make it more explicit, a matches is an attribute set which may contain the following fields:
+To make it more explicit, a matcher is an attribute set which may contain the following fields:

 - `package`: Match only problems of a specified package.
 (Using `lib.getName` for the name, same as in `config.problems.handlers`)
 - `kind`: Match only problems of a specific kind.